glocalcoop/anp-network-main-v2/readme.txt

 Activist Network Theme includes support for Jetpack's Infinite Scroll and Site Logos, as well as other features.

 == Changelog ==

+= 2.0.28 - July 15, 2016 =
+* [Feature #1483] - Template and style updates related to changes to Meetings plugin

 = 2.0.27 - July 11, 2016 =
 * [Feature #1457] - Added post listing video template partial and added styling.
 Note: If a featured image is supplied, it will be displayed.
 Otherwise, the post content will be displayed.
 Any content besides the video (e.g. caption, story, etc.) should be added under the video, either after the `<!--more-->` tag or within a `<figcaption>` tag.